antimof/UxPlay/README.txt

 avahi-daemon.service).
-If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that prevents UxPlay from receiving client connection requests unless some network ports are opened.
+If UxPlay is seen, but the client fails to connect when it is selected, there may be a firewall on the server that prevents UxPlay from receiving client connection requests unless some network ports are opened: if a firewall is active, also open UDP port 5353 (for mDNS queries) needed by Avahi.
 See [Troubleshooting](#troubleshooting) below for help with this or other problems.

 -   By default, UxPlay is locked to its current client until that client drops the connection; the option `-nohold` modifies this behavior so